mywalkup/mywalkup.github.io/faq.md

 ## Why are my walkups getting cut off when connected to a Bluetooth speaker?

-Certain speakers including the JBL PartyBox, have firmware issues where the connection to the phone is not maintained properly.
-Please make sure you update your firmware on your speaker.
+Certain speakers including the JBL PartyBox, have firmware issues where the connection to the phone is not maintained properly and when reconnecting a portion of the audio is cut off when playing.
+Good news is, in many cases this can be remedied by updating your speaker's firmware.
+Here are more detailed instructions for JBL speakers: [JBL PartyBox Firmware Instructions]([https://duckduckgo.com](https://www.youtube.com/watch?v=NLnEF4GWLLw&t=35s))

 ## JBL Speaker not playing correctly or getting cut off?